rototor/pdfbox-graphics2d/README.md

       restrictions:
         - ```GradientPaint``` always generates acyclic gradients.
     - ```TexturePaint```.
 - Drawing text.
-By default all text is drawn as vector shapes, so no fonts are embedded.
+By default, all text is drawn as vector shapes, so no fonts are embedded.
 RTL languages are supported.
   It's possible to use fonts, but this loses some features (especially RTL support) and you must provide the TTF files of the fonts if the default PDF fonts are not enough.